 He's in such a terrible state, and I'm so worried about him, and this has been so long in coming — I know there won't be a quick fix, but I really want him to get started as soon as possible.

 Dear Clueless and Concerned,

-Keep in mind that everybody has a different comfort level in dealing with emotional and mental health issues; you can encourage your boyfriend to seek treatment and express your support, but recognize he may move a little slower than you might like.
-For more information about how to help someone close to you who may be depressed, you can read through the Related Q&As listed below.
+Everybody has a different comfort level in dealing with emotional and mental health issues; you can encourage your boyfriend to seek treatment and express your support, but he may move at a different pace than you may when it comes to addressing mental health.
 You may also want to make an appointment with your own school's or even his counseling service to learn ways to be there for your loved one in need.
-Although you are concerned about supporting your boyfriend as he seeks help, don't be afraid to reach out to others if you feel overwhelmed, your mental health is important as well.
+Although you're concerned about supporting your boyfriend as he seeks help, seeking out support for yourself if you feel overwhelmed can also be helpful; caring for your mental health is crucial as well.

 Can’t find information on the site about your health concern or issue?